SDM-TIB/falcon2.0/README.md

 ```
 es = Elasticsearch(['http://localhost:9200'])
 ```
-Wikidata SPARQL endpoint helps us to quickly search and analyse big volumes of the data stored in the knowledge graph (here, Wikidata).
+Wikidata SPARQL endpoint helps us to quickly search and analyze big volumes of the data stored in the knowledge graph (here, Wikidata).
 To change Wikidata endpoint, make changes in main.py:
 ```
 wikidataSPARQL = " "
 ```
-We then create indices for property search and entity search over wikidata.
+We then create indices for property search and entity search over Wikidata.
 Refer to the following two functions in Elastic/addIndex.py for the code:
 ```
 def propertyIndexAdd(): ...
 def entitiesIndexAdd(): ...
 ```
 Furthermore, we need to execute a search query and get back search hits that match the query.
 The search query feature is used to find whether a mention is an entity or a property in Wikidata.
-Note that Elasticsearch uses JSON as the serialisation format for the documents.
+Note that Elasticsearch uses JSON as the serialization format for the documents.
 The elasticsearch query used to retrieve candidates from elasticsearch is as follows:
 ```
 {
   "query": {